elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/factory-method-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The key objective of the Factory Method is extensibility.
-Factory Methods are frequently used in applications that manage, maintain, or manipulate collections of objects that are different but at the same time have many characteristics (i.e. methods and properties) in common.
+      <strong>Interview Response:</strong> The Factory Method's main goal is extensibility.
+Factory Methods are commonly used in applications that manage, maintain, or manipulate groups of distinct but similar objects (i.e., methods and properties).
     </div>
   </div>
 </details>